atgreen/lisp-openshift/README.md

 To see it in action, check out http://lisp2-atgreen.rhcloud.com.

-Using QuickLisp
+Using Quicklisp
 ---------------

 Quicklisp is a library manager for Common Lisp.
-This project contains a Quicklisp repository of core packages for simple web applications, however, the upstream Quicklisp project hosts over 700 libaries.
+This project contains a Quicklisp repository of core packages for simple web applications, however, the upstream Quicklisp project hosts over 700 libraries.

 To install more libraries into your project's repository, simply `cd` into the top level of your project (this directory), start sbcl with